SwiftyJunnos/expo-foundation-models/docs/structured-output.md

 Generate JSON conforming to schemas or constrain output to specific choices.

+> **iOS 26 Beta Limitation**
+>
+> Dynamic JSON schemas passed from JavaScript are **not yet supported** in the current iOS 26 beta.
+The `DynamicGenerationSchema` API has changed and does not support runtime schema construction.
+>
+> **Current options:**
+> 1. Use `respond()` for plain text responses
+> 2. Define compile-time `Generable` types in Swift (requires native code)
+>
+> This limitation will be addressed when Apple stabilizes the Foundation Models API.
+The documentation below describes the intended API for when full support is available.

 ## JSON Schema Generation

 Generate structured data matching a JSON Schema.